sunilsoni/interview-docs/docs/algorithms/intergers.md

 In order to do this we can rely on the matrix equation for the Fibonacci sequence, to find the `Nth` Fibonacci number:

  <img src="images/integer/MatrixExponentiation.png" width="200" height="100" />
-**Algorithm**

-* Check if N is less than or equal to 1.
-If it is, return N.
-* Use a recursive function, matrixPower, to calculate the power of a given matrix A. The power will be N-1, where N is the `Nth` Fibonacci number.
-* The matrixPower function will be performed for N/2 of the Fibonacci numbers.
-* Within matrixPower, call the multiply function to multiply 2 matrices.

 #### Implementation